takageymt/line-anison/README.md

 AniSonBot
 =====

-AniSonBot is a LINE BOT returning a lyric to the received song.
+AniSonBot is a LINE BOT replying a lyric when it received an anime-song's name.